ShadowBlip/aya-neo-fixes/README.md

 # aya-neo-fixes
-Various fixes for the Aya Neo 2021 &amp; 2021 Pro in Linux using systemd.
+Various fixes for the Aya Neo family of handheld consoles in Linux using systemd.

 - Fixes reboot kernel panic by unloading WiFi module mT7921e on shutdown/reboot.
 - Fixes loss of WiFi on suspend.